NVIDIA/cutlass/README.md

 [Doxygen documentation](https://nvidia.github.io/cutlass).
 We describe the structure of an efficient GEMM in our talk at the [GPU Technology Conference 2018](http://on-demand.gputechconf.com/gtc/2018/presentation/s8854-cutlass-software-primitives-for-dense-linear-algebra-at-all-levels-and-scales-within-cuda.pdf).

+# What's New in CUTLASS 1.3.1
+_April 2019_
+* CUTLASS 1.3.1 corrected NVRTC unit tests..

 # What's New in CUTLASS 1.3
 _March 2019_